ImTheBadWolf/lora_mesh_monorepo/README.md

 * RESEND_TIMEOUT - how long to wait before the message is resent (In seconds)
 * ACK_WAIT_TIME - how long to wait (In seconds) for ACK message until message is considered as failed(NAK)
 * RANDOMIZE_PATH - experimental setting, When enabled it will randomize rebroadcast timeouts (timeout wont be based on SNR).
 This can help deliver messages that could not be delivered because of not optimal network topology
+* DELETE_WAIT_TIME - how long to wait before messages with `DELETED` state are deleted

 ---